Ptolemaic Kingdom

-To legitimize their rule and gain recognition from native Egyptians, the Ptolemies adopted the local title of pharaoh, alongside the Greek title of basileus, and had themselves portrayed on public monuments in Egyptian style and dress.
-The monarchy otherwise strictly maintained its Hellenistic character and traditions.
-The kingdom had a complex government bureaucracy that exploited the country's vast economic resources to the benefit of a Greek ruling class, which dominated military, political, and economic affairs, and which rarely integrated into Egyptian society and culture.
-Native Egyptians maintained power over local and religious institutions, and only gradually accrued power in the bureaucracy, provided they Hellenized.
+To legitimize their rule and gain recognition from native Egyptians, the Ptolemies adopted the local title of pharaoh, alongside the Greek title of basileus, and had themselves portrayed on public monuments in Egyptian style and dress; the monarchy otherwise strictly maintained its Hellenistic character and traditions.
+The kingdom had a complex government bureaucracy that exploited the country's vast economic resources to the benefit of a Greek ruling class, which dominated military, political, and economic affairs and rarely integrated into Egyptian society and culture.
+Native Egyptians maintained control over local and religious institutions, and only gradually accrued power in the central bureaucracy, provided they Hellenized.
 Beginning with Ptolemy I's son and successor, Ptolemy II Philadelphus, the Ptolemies began to adopt Egyptian customs, such as marrying their siblings per the Osiris myth and participating in Egyptian religious life.
 New temples were built, older ones restored, and royal patronage lavished on the priesthood.

-From the mid third century BC, Ptolemaic Egypt was the wealthiest and most powerful of Alexander's successor states, and the leading example of Greek civilization.
+From the mid third century BC, Ptolemaic Egypt was the wealthiest of Alexander's successor states and the leading example of Greek civilization.
+At its peak under Ptolemy III Euergetes, the kingdom was the greatest power in the Mediterranean, and a major center of scientific, artistic, and intellectual development.
 Beginning in the mid second century BC, dynastic strife and a series of foreign wars weakened the kingdom, and it became increasingly reliant on the Roman Republic.
 Under Cleopatra VII, who sought to restore Ptolemaic power, Egypt became entangled in a Roman civil war, which ultimately led to its conquest by Rome as the last independent Hellenistic state.
 Roman Egypt became one of Rome's richest provinces and a center of Greek culture.
-Greek remained the language of government and trade until the Muslim conquest in 641 AD, while Alexandria maintained its status as one of the leading cities of the Mediterranean well into the late Middle Ages.
+Greek remained the language of government and trade until the Muslim conquest of Egypt in 641 AD, while Alexandria maintained its status as one of the leading cities of the Mediterranean well into the late Middle Ages.